flipperdevices/flipperzero-firmware/non_catalog_apps/ws2812b_tester/README.md

 The "About" menu item contains information about the application.

 # Updates
+- Version 1.9
+  - Use logic LOW instead of HIGH as resting state.
+Fixes first LED was "laggy" issue.
 - Version 1.8
   - Renamed app to fit on Flipper Zero main menu screen
   - Improved initialization to only happen when configuring the LEDs